 What’s better than a dram or mug of hot cocoa on a chilly winter night?
 Putting them together.
 Whisky and chocolate in a cocktail can melt away the chill and satisfy your adult sweet tooth.

-“Anyone who ate Cocoa Puffs or Chocolate Cheerios as a kid can attest to the beauty of mixing malt and chocolate flavors together,” explains Nick Stolte, bar manager at Gio’s Pizza and Bocce in Berkeley, California.
+“Anyone who ate Cocoa Puffs or Chocolate Cheerios as a kid can attest to the beauty of mixing malt and chocolate flavors together,” explains Nick Stolte, bar manager at Gio’s Pizza and Bocce (now closed) in Berkeley, California.
 “Cacao adds depth to the nutty sweetness of grain flavors.”